Skip to content

 • Default: false

-If set to true, the date/time picker will use UTC time instead of the local time zone.
+If set to true, the date/time picker will use UTC time instead of the local timezone.
 If the format is date/time or time-only, the stored value will include the Z suffix to indicate UTC time.

 format